-- the non-academic impact of our work has been recognised as internationally excellent in the 2014 REF exercise these have also been highlighted in Nature (25 March 2015)
+- The impact of our work has been recognised as internationally excellent in the most recent Research Excellence Framework (REF 2014) exercise.

-- our Doctoral Research and Training Centre (DTRC) is growing fast; we currently have around 140 Doctoral students with plans to double this number by 2020.
+- Our Doctoral Research and Training Centre is growing fast; we currently have around 170 Doctoral students with plans to double this number by 2020.

 FCFA HyCRISTAL: Integrating hydro-climate science into policy decisions for climate-resilient infrastructure and livelihoods in East Africa